Merkle-row schemes (merkle-row-v1, merkle-row-sealed-v1)

 }

-The server computes the Merkle root, anchors a transaction whose OP_RETURN binds to it, and ships a receipt bundle (.mbnt) whose proofs.json carries the leaves.
+The server computes the Merkle root, anchors a transaction whose OP_RETURN binds to it, and ships a .mbnt bundle whose proofs.json carries the leaves.

 2.4 Reveal payload